ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 If you experience a problem while you are upgrading the operator, go to this [troubleshooting topic](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-v2-troubleshooting#ibp-v2-troubleshooting-deployment-cr) for a list of commonly encountered problems.
 You can run the command to apply the original operator file, `kubectl apply -f operator.yaml` to restore your original operator deployment.

+### Step six: Upgrade your nodes

 After you upgrade your console, you can use the console UI to upgrade the nodes of your blockchain network.
 For more information, see [Upgrade your blockchain nodes](#upgrade-k8-nodes).

+After upgrade your nodes, make sure you update the MSPs in the consortium to [add an organization-level endorsement policy](#upgrade-k8-before-steps-21x-update-consortium).

+### Step seven: Update MSPs in consortium to add organization-level endorsement policy
+{: #upgrade-k8-before-steps-21x-update-consortium}

+To use the 2.x smart contract lifecycle, an organization must have an endorsement policy defined.
+If any organization in the consortium (the list of organizations maintained by the ordering service that are allowed to create channels) do not have an endorsement policy defined, a warning message will appear on the **Details** page of the ordering service with a list of organization MSPs that must be updated.

+The best practice to add this endorsement policy to the MSP is to delete the MSP from the system channel and then re-add the MSP.
+The console detects the fact that the MSP does not contain the endorsment policy and automatically adds it.
+Note that this action can only be completed by an ordering service administrator.
+You do not need to delete and re-add the MSPs in the configuration of any application channels that have already been created.
+For these MSPs, the endorsement policy is added as part of the process of deploying the smart contract.

 ## Upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 from 2.1.x from behind a firewall
 {: #upgrade-k8-firewall}